On this page

 you define within your application.
 The syntax for the view helper is

-$this->url($name, $params, $options, $reuseMatchedParameters)
+$this->url($name, $params, $options, $reuseMatchedParameters), using the

 following definitions for the helper arguments: